CADViewer/cadviewer-conversion-server-linux/README.md

 5: Ensure that the subfolders /converters/files/merged/, /converters/files/pdf/, /converters/files/print/ folders have full read and write permission.

+6: If upload to folders for Files, Redlines, ImageIcons, SpaceObject, each of those folders needs full read and write permissions.
+The folders are defined with the following API settings, and needs server side permissions as well.

+ 	cadviewer.cvjs_setServerFileLocation_AbsolutePaths(ServerLocation+'/content/drawings/dwg/', ServerBackEndUrl+'content/drawings/dwg/',"","");
+		cadviewer.cvjs_setRedlinesAbsolutePath(ServerBackEndUrl+'/content/redlines/v7/', ServerLocation+'/content/redlines/v7/');
+		cadviewer.cvjs_setSpaceObjectsAbsolutePath(ServerBackEndUrl+'/content/spaceObjects/', ServerLocation+'/content/spaceObjects/');
+		cadviewer.cvjs_setInsertImageObjectsAbsolutePath(ServerBackEndUrl+'/content/inserted_image_objects/', ServerLocation+'/content/inserted_image_objects/')

-6: This install includes the AutoXchange 2023 converter, but if needed, it can be updated from our [download](https://cadviewer.com/download) resources.
+7: This install includes the AutoXchange 2023 converter, but if needed, it can be updated from our [download](https://cadviewer.com/download) resources.

-7: The [CADViewer](https://cadviewer.com/cadviewertechdocs) front-end can be found from our [download](https://cadviewer.com/download) resources, or installed directly from npm with: **npm i cadviewer**.
+8: The [CADViewer](https://cadviewer.com/cadviewertechdocs) front-end can be found from our [download](https://cadviewer.com/download) resources, or installed directly from npm with: **npm i cadviewer**.

-8: See [Business Extensions to Handlers](https://cadviewer.com/cadviewertechdocs/handlers_business/) and [CADViewer RESTFUL API](https://cadviewer.com/cadviewertechdocs/rest_api/) to extend the back-end with a customExtension for reading of Blobs/internal datastructure, etc.
+9: See [Business Extensions to Handlers](https://cadviewer.com/cadviewertechdocs/handlers_business/) and [CADViewer RESTFUL API](https://cadviewer.com/cadviewertechdocs/rest_api/) to extend the back-end with a customExtension for reading of Blobs/internal datastructure, etc.